EmployTest Logo

 11/23/2020

 Gen Z was raised on tech; Gen X and millennials are digital natives, naturally they know their way around a laptop, right?
-But data reveals nearly one-third of Americans lack even the most rudimentary digital skills.
-Research from the National Skills Coalition found 13% of American workers have no digital skills and another 18% have only limited skills.
+But data reveals nearly one-third of Americans lack even the most rudimentary computer proficiency.
+Research from the National Skills Coalition found 13% of American workers have no proficient computer skills and another 18% have only limited skills.

 Details of the research find 13% of workers could not meet any of these criteria: